Public and Professional Activities

 I am currently Vice-President 1 of Congregation Emanu-El, Victoria's historic downtown Conservative Jewish synagogue.
-I have served as a member of the Board of Directors for four terms and currently chair the Communications Committee, which oversees the congregational website, newsletter, social media, and online technologies.
+I have served as a member of the Board of Directors for four terms and currently chair the Communications Committee.
 I redesigned the website in 2013 and administered it directly for 4 years afterwards before a subsequent redesign; I served as the interim Treasurer in 2021.

 English Department Committees

-I have served in various capacities on the Department's Equity (now EDI, which I chair as of 2022), Postcolonialism Area, Visiting Speakers, Library, Graduate, Undergraduate, and Research, Tenure and Promotion (RPT) Committees.
+I have served in various capacities on the Department's Equity Committee (now EDI Committee, which I chair for 2022-23), as well as the Postcolonialism Area, Visiting Speakers, Library, Graduate, Undergraduate, and Research, Tenure and Promotion (RPT) committees.
 I regularly evaluate graduate students' French and Spanish translation exams.
 I supervised the English Department's website redesign in 2007 and administered the website for five years.